 As the team completes work items, they decrement the overall amount of work remaining, and plot the new total on the graph.
-Here, “completed” is best interpreted as “Done,” which implies that the team updates the chart only when a PBI is brought to Done.
+Here, “completed” is best interpreted as Done (see Definition of Done), which implies that the team updates the chart only when a PBI is brought to Done.
 Tracking Done keeps the team attentive to progress on delivering the Sprint value.
 If the graph were to instead depict completion of Sprint Backlog Items, then it would display how much work remains.
 It is in theory possible to complete almost all work and deliver little or no value if the work on most PBIs remains incomplete.

 The team marks off the estimated work for completed items, rather than the actual expended effort: we do not want, and do not need, the tedium of measuring time taken by individual tasks or PBIs.
 Update the Sprint Burndown Chart in only two cases.
 In the first case, the team updates the chart when a PBI comes to Done, burning down by that PBI’s original estimated effort.
 The second case relates to the discovery of emergent requirements and unplanned work: one might increase the PBI estimate accordingly and adjust the chart upward by the delta of newly discovered work.
 Do not reduce the amount of remaining work for a partially completed PBI.
 The job of the Sprint Burndown Chart is to focus the team forward on remaining fork in the days left in the Sprint rather than looking back to the past, however recent.
 The accuracy of the estimate for any given item does not normally affect the estimates for the remaining items.